TodePond/TodePondDotCom/wikiblogarden/scrappy-fiddles/my-engineering-mind/readme.md

 > My Engineering mind<br>
 > tried to force<br>
 > singing the song<br>
-> as if it had 8 bars
+> as if it had eight bars
 >
 > Seven bars makes the song sound sadder<br>
 > and prevents Engineers<br>